-Students design and complete comprehensive projects that use a variety of software and hardware tools to solve practical problems.
-This culminating course builds upon the skills of computer and mobile app developed in a sequence of prerequisite courses.
-Students work in teams, perform requirements analyses, write documents that describe their work, and direct much of their own learning.
+Students learn and apply advanced computer science concepts to complete large projects.
+This culminating course builds upon the skills developed in a sequence of prerequisite courses.
+Students direct much of their own learning as they innovate and build a portfolio of projects.
 Students may be expected to participate in activities or competitions outside of class.
-Successful completion of courses 509, 510, or 516 is a prerequisite.
+Successful completion of courses 509, 510, 516 or 515 with an A or B is a prerequisite.